Men 2025

 With entries from as far as Birmingham and over 38 running clubs participating from all over the country along with many fun runners, all enjoyed a welcome competitive race.

-In addition, we had two SAGA cruise ships enjoying the virtual option with over 100 participants, both crew and guests raising funds for the Channel Rotary Million Mile challenge.
+In addition, we had two SAGA cruise ships enjoying the virtual option with over a record 200 participants, both crew and guests raising funds for good causes.

-We enjoyed support from our title sponsor SAGA and many other companies.
-Our ever-reliant marshal teams from the various Rotary and running clubs along with many volunteers certainly did the event proud.
-In addition, the local business community entered many teams including SAGA, Jenner Construction, Church & Dwight and Folkestone College.
-They along with many individuals are raising funds for many good causes.
+This year we enjoyed support from our title sponsor SAGA and primary sponsor Alcaline Transport and many other companies.
+Our ever-reliant marshal teams from the various Rotary and running clubs along with many volunteers notably the Police Cadets and Folkestone College certainly did the event proud.
+In addition, the local business community entered many teams including SAGA, Jenner Construction, Church & Dwight, Brachers Solicitors and a new crew from the Leas Lift team Apex.

 It is a fantastic achievement for the runners to complete the course either as an elite runner or a new participant to a 10-kilometre race.
-The objectives of the race from the outset in 2012, the London Olympic year are to encourage participation for all abilities, assist charities, visit our district and promote good health, as well as increase the profile of sport and I am particularly delighted that there was such a good turnout.
-Thanks to you all.
+The objective of the race from the outset in 2012 the Olympic year as Race Director and event organiser was to bring the London Marathon experience to Folkestone having completed 25 consecutive races.
+Most importantly to encourage participation for all abilities, assist charities, visit our district, and promote good health, as well as increase the profile of sport and I am particularly delighted that there was such a good turnout a record year once again.
+As always, my thanks to you all.

-First indications are that the event has raised good and timely funds for many worthwhile causes including The Rainbow Centre, Gurkha Memorial Fund, Folkestone Youth Project, The Sports Trust, Folkestone Rescue, Touchbase and local Rotary Clubs for distribution to local causes.
+First indications are that the event has raised good and timely funds for many worthwhile causes including The Sports Trust our main charity this year along with The Rainbow Centre, Gurkha Memorial Fund, Folkestone Youth Project, Folkestone Rescue, Touchbase Care and local Rotary Clubs for distribution to local causes.

 Once again, we have received tremendous feedback from the runners congratulating us for such a great event, by way of organisation, encouragement from marshals and most importantly holding the event safely.
-They also thoroughly enjoyed the course and the seafront areas as well as an extensive goody bag!
+They also thoroughly enjoyed the course and the seafront areas as well as gifts from Church & Dwight comprising many products from their factory in Folkestone, Water from Macdonald’s Folkestone, Gift Vouchers from Podplus and goodie bags from Alcaline.

 0KM